Cauxi/CS50-psets2-caesar/README.md

 Non-alphabetic Characters: The program leaves non-alphabetic characters unchanged.

 Key Steps:
--Command-line Input: The program expects a single integer key as a command-line argument.
-If the input is invalid, it prompts the user with an error message.
+<p>-Command-line Input: The program expects a single integer key as a command-line argument.
+If the input is invalid, it prompts the user with an error message.</p>
--Prompt for Plaintext: After validating the key, the program asks the user to enter the text they want to encrypt.
+<p>-Prompt for Plaintext: After validating the key, the program asks the user to enter the text they want to encrypt.</p>
--Cipher Calculation: Each letter in the input is shifted by the key using modular arithmetic, wrapping around the alphabet as necessary.
+<p>-Cipher Calculation: Each letter in the input is shifted by the key using modular arithmetic, wrapping around the alphabet as necessary.</p>
--Print Ciphertext: The encrypted message (ciphertext) is printed out with all non-letter characters unchanged.
+<p>-Print Ciphertext: The encrypted message (ciphertext) is printed out with all non-letter characters unchanged.</p>

 Note: This repository does not include CS50-provided files such as the Makefile or any standard libraries that were part of the course.